LiskHQ/lisk-desktop/docs/EXTENSIONS_GUIDE.md

 3. Create Pull Request.

 First We need to verify Your code and then We will merge Your extension.

+In the future we will aim to create extension manager so users can easily add extension they want to their app.

 ## How to add a new extension?

 1. Open our [repository](https://github.com/michaeltomasik/extensions-lisk) with all extensions.